bombasticSlacks/Aspirant/Game/Injury.md

 Assuming you have been put out, burns will not immediately kill you, but are a potential infection risk narratively.

 ### Being on Fire
 If you are caught on fire, you are at immediate risk of severe complications.
-On each of your turns, unless you are already doing a [Stop Drop And Roll](#Stop%20Drop%20And%20Roll) you must make a [Composure](Composure) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test to not panic, skipping your turn.
+On each of your turns, unless you are already doing a [Stop Drop And Roll](#Stop%20Drop%20And%20Roll) you must make a [Identity](Spirit#Identity) [Fixed Difficulty](Skills#Fixed%20Difficulty) skill test to not panic, skipping your turn.
 You receive a +4 to this test if you are going to [Stop Drop And Roll](#Stop%20Drop%20And%20Roll) during your turn.

 After 2 combat turns of being on fire, you take an immediate [Severe Injury](#Severe%20Injury) to the body part that’s on fire.
 After 4 turns (20 seconds) you take a critical injury to the original body part that’s on fire and the fire spreads to your entire body.
 After 6 turns (30 seconds) on fire you take a critical injury to the chest on each of your turns until either dead or no longer on fire.